PuckleGit/Toyota-FPC-to-COR/README.md

 Schematics have been built using KiCAD 9.0 adding specifc component specifcations into the schematics for clairity and ease of use.

-The design also incorparates the use of a relay interface to fit an ISO Micro relay in the form of a V23333-Z0002-B049
+The design also incorparates the use of a relay interface to fit an ISO Micro relay
 ![image](https://github.com/user-attachments/assets/c763a06d-c967-496c-a41b-d13cc0b5d70a)